oriolqc/xamarin-docs.es-es/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0083" />

-### <a name="mt0083-asm-only-bitcode-is-not-supported-on-watchos-use-either---bitcodemarker-or---bitcodefull"></a>MT0083: No se admite solo Asm bitcode en watchOS.
+### <a name="mt0083-asm-only-bitcode-is-not-supported-on-watchos-use-either---bitcodemarker-or---bitcodefull"></a>MT0083: No se admite solo ASM bitcode en watchOS.
 Utilice cualquier bitcode--: marcador o--bitcode: completa.

 <a name="MT0084" />

-### <a name="mt0084-bitcode-is-not-supported-in-the-simulator-do-not-pass---bitcode-when-building-for-the-simulator"></a>MT0084: Bitcode no se admite en el simulador.
+### <a name="mt0084-bitcode-is-not-supported-in-the-simulator-do-not-pass---bitcode-when-building-for-the-simulator"></a>MT0084: No se admite Bitcode en el simulador.
 No pase--bitcode al compilar para el simulador.

 <a name="MT0085" />